bthate/genocide/docs/admin.rst

  $ sudo apt install python3-feedparser
  $

-Adding rss to mods= will load the rss module and start it's poller.
+adding rss to mods= will load the rss module and start it's poller.

 ::

  $ sudo genocide mods=irc,rss

-To add an url use the rss command with an url:
+to add an url use the rss command with an url:

 ::

  $ sudo genocide rss https://github.com/bthate/botlib/commits/master.atom
  ok 1

-Run the rss command to see what urls are registered:
+run the rss command to see what urls are registered:

 ::

  $ sudo genocide fnd rss
  0 https://github.com/bthate/botlib/commits/master.atom

-The ftc (fetch) command can be used to poll the added feeds:
+the ftc (fetch) command can be used to poll the added feeds:

 ::